sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Babel support for English
+Short desc    : Babel support for English
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package provides the language definition file for support
+Descript     : The package provides the language definition file for support
              : of English in babel.
 Care is taken to select british
              : hyphenation patterns for British English and Australian text,
              : and default ('american') patterns for Canadian and USA text.